jackrobertscott/big-schema/README.md

 # Data Validation Library

-This library provides a set of helper functions to create schemas for various JavaScript data types, along with a `validateData` function to validate data against these schemas.
+This library provides a set of helper functions to create schemas for various JavaScript data types, along with a `validateBig` function to validate data against these schemas.

 ## Installation